Siege of Izmail: Numbers

-On the early dusky morning of 22 December 1790, the Russians hoped to take their enemy by surprise, however, information about Suvorov's plans of assault was leaked to the Turkish camp.
+On the early dusky morning of 22 December 1790, the Russians hoped to take their enemy by surprise, however, information about Suvorov's plans of assault was leaked to the Turkish camp, but Turks were unable to pinpoint the exact location of main Russian attack.
 The Russians began the assault on Izmail, which had a garrison of 35,000 soldiers (or 40,000), of which around 15,000 regular troops and ~20,000 militias, under the leadership of Aydoslu Mehmed Pasha, a firm, resolute, and battle-tested commander.
 Suvorov had 31,000 troops, of which 15,000 were irregular and poorly armed.